Back to species list

 Description

-Upperparts are olive-brown.
-The sides of the face, head, thighs, and flanks show rusty coloring.
+Olive-brown above with rusty colouring on the sides of the face, head, thighs, and flanks.
 The belly is mostly white.
-The sexes are alike in plumage.
-The beak is long and decurved in a distinctive scimitar shape.
+Sexes are alike.
+The beak is long and decurved in a scimitar shape.

 Distribution & Habitat

-Occurs from the Himalayas to Myanmar.
-Inhabits subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.
-Found at elevations up to 2,600 m (8,500 ft).
-Three subspecies: E. e. erythrogenys in west Himalayas (northeast Pakistan and north India), E. e. ferrugilatus in west and central Nepal, and E. e. haringtoni from east Nepal to east Bhutan.
+Found in the Himalayas from northeast Pakistan to Bhutan, extending to Myanmar.
+Inhabits subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest habitats at elevations up to 2,600 m (8,500 ft).
+Three subspecies are recognised: E. e. erythrogenys in the west Himalayas (northeast Pakistan and north India), E. e. ferrugilatus in west and central Nepal, and E. e. haringtoni from east Nepal to east Bhutan.

 Behavior & Ecology

-Feeds mostly on the forest floor and in the low canopy.
-Forms small groups.
-Diet consists of insects, grubs, and seeds.
-Vocalizations include a mellow, fluty whistle and a distinctive two-noted 'CUE..PE...CUE..pe' call followed by single-note replies from a mate.
-Also gives guttural alarm calls and a liquid contact note.
+Feeds mostly on the forest floor and in low canopy, forming small groups.
+Diet includes insects, grubs, and seeds.
+Vocalizations include a mellow, fluty whistle, a two-noted 'CUE..PE...CUE..pe' call followed by a single note replay by the mate, guttural alarm calls, and a liquid contact note.
 The species is generally quite noisy.

 Source: Wikipedia · CC BY-SA 3.0